With thousands struggling to get on the property ladder there's greater demand for rental homes. As a result private rents are creeping up.

 If you are living as a lodger in your landlord's house then your rights to refuse an increase in rent are much more limited.
 In most cases it will simply be a case of pay up or pack your bags.

-If you believe that you may be a 'Protected tenant' or you are unsure of what type of tenancy you hold you should refer to your rental contract or visit the Direct gov website for more information.
+If you believe that you may be a 'Protected tenant' or you are unsure of what type of tenancy you hold you should refer to your rental contract.

 Alternatives if rent negotiations fail